 Look here for more great advice from the U.S. Department of Energy.

-And to see how your favorite EV holds up in a cold climate like Norway’s, check out this report by Norsk elbilforening.
+And to see how your favorite EV holds up in a cold climate, check out this video of a Kia EV6 driving in deep snow.